sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 Redis is taking a different approach to clustering than the previous two:

 - all nodes are connected
-- values are automaticly shared on multiple servers
+- values are automatically propagated to multiple servers
-- has the concept of master datasets
+- has the concept of master and slave datasets
-- it does not guarantee [strong constistency](https://redis.io/topics/cluster-tutorial)
+- it does not guarantee [strong constistency](https://redis.io/topics/cluster-tutorial)(https://redis.io/topics/cluster-tutorial)
-- client should hold a routing table for a cluster
+- it if advised for the client to keep an up to date routing table of the cluster
-- cluster is a self healing one.
-It can detect not responding and new nodes
+- it can detect not responding and new nodes.
 - nodes do not proxy requests.
 This means that if we request a key not present on the current node the server will return `MOVED` command to the client.
-- multi node commands and Lua scripts are limited to near keys (no cross server operations)
+- multi-node commands and Lua scripts are limited to near keys (no cross server operations)
-- replication is anychronius
+- replication is asynchronous
-- one node should server
+- only one node accepts a write for a given key

 ### Pub-sub